© Crown copyright 2020

 - a private catering provider

-The steps you take to support pupils affected by coronavirus (COVID-19) might be different depending on the individual circumstances of the school.
+The steps you take to support children at this time may be different depending on the individual circumstances of the school.

-You should speak to your school catering team (in house), or school catering provider to see if they can prepare meals or food parcels that could be delivered to, or collected by families.
+You should speak to your school catering team or provider to see if they can prepare meals or food parcels that could be delivered to or collected by families.

 If you use a local authority catering service, you should check if they have a scheme for providing meals or food parcels to vulnerable groups affected by coronavirus (COVID-19).